jyutzler/Bridge-Systems/system.md

 To show a stronger hand, double then bid 1NT to show 19-21 points.

 #### Reopening
-A reopening 1NT after an opponent has opened shows the same as in the direct position.
+A reopening 1NT after an opponent has opened shows 10–14 points.
+This is a wide range, but there will not usually be a game on for you.

+To show a stronger hand, double then bid 1NT to show 15-18 points or jump to 2NT to show 19-21.

 #### Vs. Preempts
 Versus an opening preempt, an overcall in notrump is natural.
 ### Unusual 2NT
 A jump overcall of 2NT shows at least 5–5 in the lower two unbid suits.
-(In rare circumstances it may show 4-5 distribution.)
+(It may show 4-5-2-2 distribution but in that case it should be a king stronger.)

 (1♦) - 2NT = hearts and clubs